argoproj/argo-cd/docs/declarative-setup.md

 kind: ConfigMap
 ```

-The `excludedResources` node is a list of objects.
+The `resource.exclusions` node is a list of objects.
 Each object can have:

 - `apiGroups` A list of globs to match the API group.
 - `kinds` A list of kinds to match.
 Can be "*" to match all.